Quick take: Do i really want renters insurance?

-• Renters insurance can help you repair or replace property after loss due to many types damage or theft.
+- Renters insurance can help you repair or replace property after loss due to many types of damage or theft.

-• It can provide coverage for an accident on your property.
+- It can also provide coverage for an accident at your residence.

-• Your landlord's property insurance doesn't cover your personal property.
+- Note that your landlord's property insurance doesn't cover your belongings.

 We asked Valerie Webber, a Farmers Insurance® agent based in Fort Worth, Texas, to provide some of her top reasons to purchase renters insurance.